 Edward Durell Stone's General Motors Building opened in 1968 on the site of the Savoy Plaza Hotel.

-The location of the GM Building, at the southeast corner of Central Park, was prime, and the building has been one of the most profitable of any in the city, less from rental income than from the repeated sales of the building.
+The location of the GM Building, at the southeast corner of Central Park, was prime, and the building has been one of the most profitable of any in the city, less from rental income than from repeated sales of the building.
 The presence of General Motors irked some critics.
 One observed that "an auto showroom is particularly galling at the spot in New York that most honors the pedestrian."
-Perhaps the subsequent presence of an Apple store was less upsetting.
+Perhaps the subsequent presence of Apple was less upsetting.

 The towers had been commissioned by the New York Port Authority.
 Each building had four million leasable square feet spread over 110 floors and 1,250 feet.
 The external steel frames were weight-bearing, and on the day of their destruction the heat of 300 tons of burning jet fuel weakened them so that the upper floors collapsed like a hammer onto the otherwise intact floors below.

 Shoulder to shoulder, the triangular Metropolitan Tower on the left stands next to Carnegie Towers, a "highrise Medici" office building by Cesar Pelli.
 Comparing the two, the authors of the AIA guide to the city write that "Harry Macklowe, the developer, says that he designed this [the glass tower] himself.
 If so, he can take the blame for a gross and insensitive intrusion into these blocks.
 Its knife-edge glass form is impressive but inappropriate.
 But the rock star tenants and their peers will savor its parvenu glitz."
 (Norval White and Elliot Willensky, AIA Guide to New York City, 2000) Amazing, isn't it, the stuff these critics can get away with.

 The Hearst Building by Norman Foster rises at 8th Avenue at 57th behind the International Magazine Building of 1928.
 William Randolph Hearst had commissioned that building from Joseph Urban, a theatrical designer whose plan for a skyscraper on the site was wrecked by the Great Depression.
 The base sat waiting for half a century.
 The reflected tower belongs to Central Park Place.

 The Hearst Building's "diagrid," or "diagonal grid" exoskeleton.
 I forget the phylum to which entomologists assign this creature.